 [CentOS] Internal RAID controllers question

-> For distributed file system "brick" boxes ZFS
+> Yes, ZFS, and thanks a lot!
+For distributed file system "brick" boxes ZFS

 > (btrfs,...) may be a must, but only if distributed filesystem doesn't have

 > its own mechanism ensuring file integrity, right?

 Ignore distributed filesystems for a moment.
 Is there any application

 for which want to allow your computer to silently corrupt your data?
 My